 The University sees the government's push for more apprenticeships as an opportunity for those institutions which can respond quickly and is bringing its traditionally strong employer links to bear in this area.
-Following success in the previous year in securing funding from HEFCE's Degree Apprenticeship Development Fund, the University secured its first degree apprenticeship starts in the year with contracts secured with both public and private sector employers for increased numbers in 2018-19.
+Following its first degree apprenticeship starts in 2017-18, contracts secured with both public and private sector employers saw numbers increase significantly in 2018-19 and are set to increase further in 2019-20.